postmanlabs/labs-docs/workspaces/12_workspaces/2018-01-22-intro_to_workspaces.md

 ### What is Workspaces?

 A Workspace is an environment where you can perform all your API tasks.
+It's your control center for all your Postman elements, permissions, and collaboration.

+Simplify the process and improve collaboration with easy access to collections, environments, monitors, and the entire suite of Postman elements.

+Every Postman user has a dedicated workspace.
+Postman Pro & Enterprise users have access to multiple workspaces, for personal, project, and team-wide use.

+################
+The Workspace is your control center for Postman elements, permissions, and collaboration.
+API development doesn’t have to be rocket science!
+Simplify the process and improve collaboration with easy access to collections, environments, monitors, and the entire suite of Postman elements.
+Workspaces are for everyone!
+Every Postman user has a dedicated workspace.
+Postman Pro & Enterprise users have access to multiple workspaces, for personal, project, and team-wide use.
+Additional Admin workspaces for governance and security are coming soon for Enterprise users.

+Workspaces: one giant leap for API collaboration Project-specific Workspaces provide superior organization and insight into your collections.
+Workspaces now include shareable team request history, enabling developers to debug requests and API usage collaboratively.
+Postman Environments can be synced and shared directly within Workspaces, without the need for templates.
+################

 It is not a physical container, but a view in the environment.
 As a result, a collection can exist in different workspaces at the same time.

 ### Why use Workspaces?